Neverdecel/ARGent/docs/ROADMAP.md

 ---

 ## Milestone 3: Multi-Agent Orchestration
-*Goal: Agents aware of each other, coordinated storytelling*
+*Goal: Agents exist beyond the player — they talk, scheme, betray*

 ### 3.1 Inter-Agent Awareness
 Agents learn about each other through player actions.